 In situations where an AVR or amplifier is used, audio signal should be routed back to the head end using an audio balun, or with UltraMatrix products, using the Audio Return Path.
 Using HDMI’s Audio Return Channel (ARC) requires Consumer Electronics Control (CEC) to be activated.
 When CEC is activated, integrators lose the ability to control a display via traditional means such as IR, Serial, or IP.
 The display is instead linked to the CEC source’s commands.
 This can result in a bad user experience; with a display turning on when someone checks the disc in a Blu-ray player; or off when the same player enters standby even if the user is watching content from another source.

-With the ELAN UltraMatrix line of switchers, getting uncompromised UHD 4K and multichannel audio in a distributed AV system is not only possible, it is what the product was designed to do.
+With the Nice/ELAN UltraMatrix line of switchers, getting uncompromised UHD 4K and multichannel audio in a distributed AV system is not only possible, it is what the product was designed to do.
 The UltraMatrix is packed with features; like the Audio Return Path – allowing integrators to return analog or digital multichannel audio from any local source to the system’s head end without engaging CEC, or the ability to deliver 2K resolutions at 60fps and 4:4:4 color sampling.
-The ELAN UltraMatrix is the only MRAV product on the market today that holistically addresses 4K systems as they are today.
-For the UHD 4K of tomorrow, ELAN is committed to providing a 4K appointment Program for their customers once the infrastructure technology catches up to the capability of 4K content.
+The Nice/ELAN UltraMatrix is the only MRAV product on the market today that holistically addresses 4K systems as they are today.
+For the UHD 4K of tomorrow, Nice/ELAN is committed to providing a 4K appointment Program for their customers once the infrastructure technology catches up to the capability of 4K content.